 PDF download Download Article

-1. Great Maju Garzett’s design is delightfully demonic-looking, and its attack power is really impressive.
+1. Wu agrees that Great Maju Garzett is one of the coolest cards.[19]
+Its design is delightfully demonic-looking, and its attack power is really impressive.
 What is it, you ask?
 That’s the thing: it changes based on the ATK rating of the tributed monster used to summon Garzett.
 Whatever monster you use, Great Maju Garzett’s ATK is automatically twice that—so, if you use a really great boss-level monster to summon Garzett, that means Garzett will be…well, pretty much a weapon of mass destruction.

 • Card type: Monster (Fiend/Effect)